 It is better to pay fair rent for a great location than to pay great rent for a fair location.

 In the early stage of growth you will probably outsource your site location responsibility to a commercial real estate broker who will act as your "site" person.
 But be aware of the conflict of interest which will exist when the agent's compensation is derived from leasing commissions.
 For example, the agent may strive for a 20 year lease instead of a 10 year lease with one 10 year option.

 Any lease you sign for a second store will probably create the largest liability in your business.
 If you sign a 10 year lease for $10,000 per month with a 10 year option, over ten years, come what may, you will owe the landlord $1,200,000.
-For a leasing checklist please refer to our session "Location and Leasing" in the Starting My Own Business course.
+For a leasing checklist please refer to our session "Location and Leasing" in the Starting a Business course.

 - Never enter a lease negotiation without your real estate lawyer.